-The AIAS is pleased to announce the 2017 CRIT Editorial Team, led by newly appointed Editor-in-Chief Taylor Schaub, from the Illinois Institute of Technology.
-The 2017 CRIT team will be responsible for the publication of the Summer 81 (digital) and Winter 81 (print) editions.
+The AIAS is pleased to announce the 2018 CRIT Editorial Team, led by newly appointed Editor-in-Chief Cyrus Dahmubed, from the School of Architecture at Northeastern University and Design Editor, Kirk Newton, from the School of Architecture at Carnegie Mellon University.
+The 2018 CRIT team will be responsible for the publication of the Summer 83 (digital) and Winter 84 (print) editions.

-The 2017 CRIT Editorial Team will consist of:
+The 2018 CRIT Editorial Team will be comprised of:

 Erin Doering, Clemson University

 Mary Geschwindt, New Jersey Institute of Technology